Ship real data apps with AI —

 Do I need to be a strong coder? ⌄

 No. I'm a data person, not a software engineer.
 The whole point is letting Claude Code write the code while you steer — vetting the data, keeping it lazy, and deploying.
+The first module sets up everything from scratch (VS Code, Claude Code, your first server, the Hostinger MCP) assuming zero prior tooling.
 If you can read and you're stubborn, you can ship.

 What do I actually get? ⌄

-A written playbook — six modules covering the exact workflow behind the apps above: idea & data vetting, the lazy build method, static-first, the one-box deploy pattern, accounts + Stripe, and shipping in public.
-You unlock the members area the moment you pay, and lifetime updates land there as the workflow evolves.
+A written playbook — a from-zero setup guide (VS Code + Claude Code + a Hostinger VPS + the Hostinger MCP) plus seven modules covering the exact workflow behind the apps above: idea & data vetting, the lazy build method, static-first, the one-box deploy pattern, accounts + Stripe, shipping in public, and self-hosted analytics.
+It's all free to read the moment you open it — make a free account only if you want your progress saved.
+New material lands there as the workflow evolves, free.

 Is this just "use AI to code"? ⌄